-To visit the garden is also an opportunity to relive the outdoor lifestyle of the Vandeleur period – as the whimsy of a unique, horizontal maze gives way to a charming summer house, elegant Victorian glass house and a fascinating display of agricultural machinery of the time.
+To visit the garden is also an opportunity to relive the outdoor lifestyle of the Vandeleur period – as the whimsy of a unique, horizontal maze gives way to a charming summer house, elegant Victorian glass house.

 Here is a space to explore, walk, discover and feel inspired by all it has to offer: a reminder that while times change, nature’s story goes on.

 Be sure to see the Sarcococca confuse – the first plant to be replanted in the garden by Peter and Wendy Vandeleur of Australia.
 This nestles alongside white flowering shrubs and herbaceous plants including Eucommia bicolour, Pseudowintera colorata and Libertia grandiflora.

 A catchment area for water for the original garden.

 The North Wall (West and East End)

 A fascinating selection of tender plants along this border such as Acacia baileyana ‘Purpurea’ and Musa basjoo (banana).

 The site of the original lean-to glasshouse.
 The old iron pipes protruding from the wall tell us that this building was heated – to help grow fruit and cut flowers.

 The garden’s microclimate is perfect for this tender species, native of New Zealand.

 The perfect vantage point from which to take in the many views of the garden.
 The house is wheelchair accessible.